Elective monarchy: Ireland

-Dutch Republic

-In the Dutch Republic of the 17th and 18th centuries there was the office of the Stadtholder, whose powers fell short of those of a monarch, and which was elective.
-Each of the seven Dutch provinces could separately elect its own Stadtholder, and it did not have to be the same person in all of them.
-In theory anyone could be elected Stadtholder, though in practice it was restricted to members of the House of Orange.
-There was no obligation to elect a Stadtholder at all, and the leaders of the Dutch Republican faction, such as Oldenbarnevelt and De Witt, repeatedly tried to abolish the office of Stadtholder or leave it vacant – which it was for several decades of Dutch history.
-Conversely, the House of Orange and its adherents tried to increase the powers of the Stadtholder to approximate those of a monarch, to make it officially hereditary (which it became in the later part of the 18th century) and finally to transform it into a full-fledged monarchy – as it was in 1815.

 Gaul/France

 The Gallic tribes were each ruled by a rix, which can be translated as king, who were elected for terms of one year or longer.
 Candidates were drawn from relatives of past kings.

 The Frankish kingdom was at least partly elective.
 Merovingian kings were elected, while Carolingian kings were elected at times.
 In the 10th century Western Frankish royal elections switched between different lineages before settling on the Capetians.
-Medieval France was an elective monarchy at the time of the first Capetian kings; the kings however took the habit of, during their reign, having their son elected as successor.
+Medieval France was an elective monarchy at the time of the first Capetian kings; the kings however took the habit of, during their reign, having their son elected as co-king and successor during their reigns.
 The election soon became a mere formality and vanished after the reign of Philip II.

 After declaring the throne vacant, the French Chamber of Deputies voted 229–33 to declare Louis-Philippe of France as King of the French during the July Revolution of 1830, creating an elective monarchy.
-France briefly had again a kind of elective monarchy when Napoleon III was first elected President of France and then transformed himself into an Emperor – which, him being the nephew of the Emperor Napoleon I, was not entirely a surprise.
+France briefly had again a kind of elective monarchy when Napoleon III was first elected President of France and then transformed himself into an Emperor.